-- 1. Submit a complete standardized application or a completed Council for Affordable Quality Healthcare ("CAQH") with original signature (no signature stamps). - 2.
-Current unrestricted Oklahoma license. - 3.
-Graduation from a school of medicine or osteopathy that is accredited by the Liaison Committee on Medical Education and completion of residency.
+- Submit a complete standardized application or a completed Council for Affordable Quality Healthcare ("CAQH") with original signature (no signature stamps). - Current unrestricted State license. - Graduation from a school of medicine or osteopathy that is accredited by the Liaison Committee on Medical Education and completion of residency.
 Graduates of foreign medical schools must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG certificate).
-For other Practitioners, graduation from an appropriate accredited professional school and/or completion of a formal training program. - 4.
-A current DEA certificate and Controlled Dangerous Substance certificate, if applicable. - 5.
-Board certification or Board eligibility. - 6.
-Evidence of Medicare certification. - 7.
-Current and unrestricted admitting privileges in good standing at a GlobalHealth contracted Hospital.
-If the Practitioner does not have admitting privileges at a contracted Hospital with GlobalHealth, they must sign a "No Admit Form". - 8.
-Current professional liability insurance minimum: \$1,000,000 per occurrence and \$1,000,000 aggregate, unless otherwise agreed to. - 9.
-Absence of history of involvement in malpractice suit, arbitration, or settlement; or in the case of an applicant with such history, evidence that the history does not demonstrate probable future substandard professional performance. - 10.
-Absence of history of denial, suspension, restriction, or termination of Hospital privileges; or in the case of an applicant with such history, evidence that this history does not currently affect applicant's ability to perform professional duties for which the applicant contracted, or does not demonstrate probable future substandard performance. - 11.
-Absence of a history of disciplinary actions affecting applicant's professional license, DEA or other required certifications; or, for applicants with such history, evidence that this history does not currently affect applicant's ability to perform professional duties for which the applicant contracted, or does not demonstrate probable future substandard performance. - 12.
-Absence of history of felony convictions; or for an applicant with such history, evidence that the nature of the conviction does not affect applicant's current ability to perform the professional duties for which applicant contracted, or does not demonstrate probable future substandard care. - 13.
-Absence of history of exclusions or sanctions by regulatory agencies, including Medicare/Medicaid sanctions; or for an applicant with such history, evidence that applicant is not currently sanctioned or prevented by a regulatory agency from participating in any federal or state sponsored programs. - 14.
-Absence of chemical dependency/substance abuse; or for those applicants who have such history, evidence that the applicant is participating in, or has completed, a prescribed, monitored treatment program and that no current chemical dependency or substance abuse exists that would affect applicant's ability to adequately perform the professional duties for which applicant is contracted.
+For other Practitioners, graduation from an appropriate accredited professional school and/or completion of a formal training program. - A current DEA certificate and Controlled Dangerous Substance certificate, if applicable. - Board certification or Board eligibility. - Evidence of Medicare certification. - Current and unrestricted admitting privileges in good standing at a GlobalHealth contracted Hospital. - Demonstration of current professional liability insurance minimum requirements, unless otherwise agreed to. - Absence of history of involvement in malpractice suit, arbitration, or settlement; or in the case of an applicant with such history, evidence that the history does not demonstrate probable future substandard professional performance. - Absence of history of denial, suspension, restriction, or termination of Hospital privileges; or in the case of an applicant with such history, evidence that this history does not currently affect applicant's ability to perform professional duties for which the applicant contracted or does not demonstrate probable future substandard performance. - Absence of a history of disciplinary actions affecting applicant's professional license, DEA or other required certifications; or, for applicants with such history, evidence that this history does not currently affect applicant's ability to perform professional duties for which the applicant contracted or does not demonstrate probable future substandard performance. - Absence of history of felony convictions; or for an applicant with such history, evidence that the nature of the conviction does not affect applicant's current ability to perform the professional duties for which applicant contracted or does not demonstrate probable future substandard care. - Absence of history of exclusions or sanctions by regulatory agencies, including Medicare/Medicaid sanctions; or for an applicant with such history, evidence that applicant is not currently sanctioned or prevented by a regulatory agency from participating in any federal or state sponsored programs. - Absence of chemical dependency/substance misuse; or for those applicants who have such history, evidence that the applicant is participating in, or has completed, a prescribed, monitored treatment program and that no current chemical dependency or substance misuse exists that would affect applicant's ability to adequately perform the professional duties for which applicant is contracted.

-- 15. Absence of physical or mental condition that would impair the ability to competently and safely perform the professional duties for which the applicant is seeking. - 16.
-Evidence of the capability to provide twenty-four (24) hour, seven (7) days per week coverage. - 17.
-Work history for at least the past five years. - 18.
-Cooperation with office surveys, which includes a structured review of the office site and evaluation of the medical recordkeeping system and practices.
-Scores of 85% for the site evaluation and 80% for a detailed medical records review for re-credentialing are required.
+- Absence of physical or mental condition that would impair the ability to competently and safely perform the professional duties for which the applicant is seeking. - Evidence of the capability to provide twenty-four (24) hour, seven (7) days per week coverage. - Work history for at least the past five years. - Cooperation with office surveys, which may include a structured review of the office site and evaluation of the medical recordkeeping system and practices.